astravant/digitalgarden/_notes/daily-notes.md

 ## June 20, 2021

-> 2020 was the first year of the 21st century.
-We have been talking about telecommuting and WFH since the 90s, now we have had a wake up call. - Peter Thiel
+==2020 was the first year of the 21st century.
+We have been talking about telecommuting and WFH since the 90s, now we have had a wake up call. - Peter Thiel==

 ## June 19, 2021

 > In life, and in business, the person with the fewest number of blind spots wins.
 > The quality of your thinking depends on the mental models in your head.

-- A lot of upward mobility exists in Asia at the moment due to factory jobs and manufacturing.
-As we begin to shift to 3D printing, workers in Asia and India may lose their jobs leading to greater inequality.

 ## June 9, 2021